-The Assessment Short Course supports you in designing a major assessment for a remote course.
-You’ll clarify your learning outcomes and the best way to learn and assess them remotely.
-You will design an assessment task and learn how to plan formative assessment related to it, so you aren’t teaching to the remote void.
+The Assessment Short Course supports you in designing a major assessment for a course.
+You’ll clarify your learning outcomes and the best way to learn and assess them.
+You will design an assessment task and plan formative assessment tasks related to it, so you can modify instruction and activities to improve the student work before the final submission or performance.
 This course can be used towards Teaching Certification with GMCTL for faculty members.

 This course addresses these Educator Commitments from Our Learning Charter: